Stockport Viaduct

-The viaduct was designed by George Watson Buck in consultation with the architect John Lowe for the Manchester and Birmingham Railway.
+The viaduct was designed by George W. Buck in consultation with the architect John Lowe for the Manchester and Birmingham Railway (M&BR).
 Work began in March 1839 and despite its scale and flooding from the Mersey, the viaduct was completed in December 1840 and services commenced the same month.
 Roughly 11 million bricks were used in its construction; at the time of its completion, it was the world's largest viaduct and a major feat of engineering.
 The viaduct is 33.85 m high.
 Since March 1975, Stockport Viaduct has been a Grade II* listed structure; it remains one of the world's biggest brick structures.

-Several alterations have been made to the viaduct, in the late 1880s it was widened to accommodate four tracks by the London and North Western Railway.
+Several alterations have been made to the viaduct, in the late 1880s it was widened to accommodate four tracks by the London and North Western Railway (LNWR).
 In the 1960s, overhead catenary lines were installed by British Rail for the West Coast Main Line electrification scheme.
-In the second half of the twentieth century, the M60 motorway was built, passing through two of the viaduct's arches between Junction 1 (A5145 road) and Junction 27 (Portwood Roundabout).
+In the second half of the 20th century, the M60 motorway was built, passing through two of the viaduct's arches between Junction 1 (A5145 road) and Junction 27 (Portwood Roundabout).
 The viaduct has been subject to renovation and remedial repairs over the years.

 History

 Background and construction

 Stockport Viaduct was built to carry the Manchester and Birmingham Railway across the valley of the River Mersey at Stockport.
-The viaduct was designed by the engineer George Watson Buck in consultation with the architect John Lowe.
+The viaduct was designed by the engineer George W. Buck in consultation with the architect John Lowe.
 On 31 October 1838, the company's directors met to choose contractors from tenders that had been submitted.
-The contractors chosen were John Tomkinson and Samuel and John Holme and the work was overseen by the resident engineer W. Adams and subsequently by W.H.
-Perkins.
+The contractors chosen were John Tomkinson and Samuel and John Holme and the work was overseen by the resident engineer W. Adams and subsequently by W. H. Perkins.

 The plans for the viaduct differed from what was actually constructed, particularly in terms of its height.
 It was planned to be 23.8 m high, but raised after it was realised that it would save £50,000 across the whole line.
 The viaduct stands 33.8 m above the bed of the Mersey, is 546.2 m long and as built, was 9.4 m wide.
 The engine house of Wear Mill, built in 1831, was on the line of the railway and the viaduct was built over it by constructing the piers on either side of it.